Kileorguy/Review_Analyzer_RAG/README.md

 4. Install the libraries based on requirements.txt
     ```bash
     pip install -r requirements.txt
+5. Make .env file based on the .env example from the repository.
 ## Flow
 - Read CSV Data
 - Split CSV data into chunks